MoWafy001/Laravel-Vue-Ticketeer/docs/functional-spec.md

 ## User Roles & Permissions

 ### Venue Manager
+- Invited/hired as a company organizer
+- Permissions are divided into company-wide and event-specific

+#### Company-Wide Permissions
+- Access company dashboard and analytics
+- Manage staff accounts and assign roles/permissions
+- View and manage company profile and settings
+- Create events

+#### Event-Specific Permissions
+- Edit event details
-- Create and manage events
+- Create and manage ticket types for events
-- Define ticket types, set prices, and specify ticket quantities
+- View event statistics and ticket sales
-- View detailed ticket sales statistics (sales timeline, buyer info, contact details)
+- View buyer contact information for event attendees
-- Cancel and refund tickets as needed
+- Cancel and refund tickets for specific events
-- Access a wallet to view collected funds and withdraw eligible amounts (withdrawals only for non-refundable tickets after event completion)
-- Specify event details: name, date/time, and ticket sales period (start/end dates)

 ### Venue Staff
-- Invited/hired by venue manager
+- Invited/hired by company organizer
-- Granted permissions to access or create venues and perform venue management tasks
-- Permissions are configurable and may be limited by the venue manager
+- Permissions are configurable and may be limited by the organizer

+#### Company-Wide Permissions
+- Access company dashboard and analytics (if granted)
+- View company profile and settings (if granted)

+#### Event-Specific Permissions
+- Edit event details
+- Create and manage ticket types for events
+- View event statistics and ticket sales
+- View buyer contact information for event attendees
+- Cancel and refund tickets for specific events
+- Manage event attendees
+- Access wallet and view collected funds for specific events (withdrawal permission optional)

 ### Buyer
 - Browse events without authentication